Power band: Diesel engines

 A typical road-going ("high-speed") diesel has a narrower band, generating peak torque at lower RPM (often 1,500–2,000 RPM) but also with a sharper fall-off below this, and reaching peak power around 3500-4500 RPM, again rapidly losing strength above this speed.
 Turbocharged diesel engines with turbo lag (narrowed, exaggerated power band intrinsic to most turbocharged engines) may display this characteristic even more markedly.
 Therefore, the manufacturer's (or purchaser's/modifier's) choice of gearing, and appropriate use of the available ratios, is even more crucial to make best use of the available power and avoid being "bogged down" in flat spots.

-Larger diesel engines in locomotives and some watercraft use diesel-electric drive.
+Larger diesel engines in locomotives and some watercraft use diesel-electric drives.
 This eliminates the complexities of extremely low gearing, as described below.

 The largest ("low-speed") diesels—large generators on land and marine diesels at sea—may turn at only hundreds of RPM or even below, with idling speeds of 20-30 RPM.
 These engines are usually two-stroke diesel engines.

 Electric motors

 Electric motors are unique in many ways, especially when it comes to the power band.
 The exact characteristics vary greatly with the type of electric motor.
 The maximum torque of a universal motor (vacuum cleaner, small machines, drills, starter motors) occurs at zero rotation rate (when stalled) and falls for higher RPM.
 For induction motors connected to a fixed frequency AC source (most common in large applications), the maximum torque is usually just below the synchronous RPM, sinks to zero for this RPM and becomes negative above it (induction generator); at low RPM the torque is usually slightly lower.
 Synchronous motors can be used only at the AC source synchronous velocity.
-In modern applications, synchronous and induction motors with electronic control of the frequency are used, e.g., Brushless DC electric motors.
+In modern applications, synchronous and induction motors with electronic control of the frequency are used, e.g., brushless DC electric motors.
 In this case, unless external limitations are applied, the maximum torque is achieved at low RPM.

 For example, the AC motor found in the Tesla Roadster (2008) produces near constant maximum torque from 0 to about 6000 RPM, while maximum power occurs at about 10000 RPM, long after torque begins to drop off.
 The Roadster's redline is 14000 RPM.
 Other electric motors may in fact produce maximum torque throughout their entire operating range, although their maximum operating speed may be limited for improved reliability.